pnehasati/Digital-Resume-Azure/README.md

  ![section2 2](https://user-images.githubusercontent.com/77928409/147826581-1dd41fe3-f8ed-4478-b13a-08613e692d7e.png)

 2)	Setting up my Azure Function:  I created Azure Functions inside of Visual Studio Code to interact with our Cosmos DB counter data.
-Functions has these things called bindings that allow us to connect other resources to our function.
+Functions has these things called bindings that allows to connect other resources to the function created.
 So, I connected the Azure Cosmos DB bindings to my newly created function, and then viewed my counter data via the function.
 (Function code is attached in the backend folder ->api-> Resume.cs)

     Steps to create Azure Function in VS Code:
 -	Downloaded Azure Functions extension